thefnordling/homelab-mariadb/README.md

 mariadb is not accessible outside the swarm cluster - for a container to have access it has to be added to the mariadb-net network.

 pending:
-build a custom docker image and host it on a private/internal registry the custom image should pull CA certs from vault on startup generate hosting certs from vault on startup renew hosting certs periodically/as needed automatic backups offsite backups
+* build a custom docker image and host it on a private/internal registry

+the custom image should
+* pull CA certs from vault on startup
+* generate hosting certs from vault on startup
+* renew hosting certs periodically/as needed

+another service that handles
+* automatic backups
+* offsite backups